Having worst heartburn during pregnancy and hunting for solutions?

 #3.
 Can I take any medication for heart burn?

-Heart burn can be effectively brought down with the use of safe and healthy home remedies.
+Heart burn can be effectively brought down with the use of safe and healthy home remedies for heartburn during pregnancy.
 If you are experiencing severe heart burn and are unable to find relief, then let you gynecologist know.

 Only take medicines prescribed by your doctor during pregnancy and stop the urge to self-medicate.